 IT Hiring Slows -- Demand is Down

 IT job market monthly growth has trended down for the two months.
-Budgeting is well underway for 2014 and many CIOs want to hire but do not have the go ahead from executive management to increase spending
+Budgeting is well underway and many CIOs want to hire but do not have the go ahead from executive management to increase spending

 IT Hiring Slows -- Demand is Down - The latest BLS data shows a slight increase in the number of new IT Jobs - 7,000 jobs added in August.
 The CEO of Janco Associates, Mr. Victor Janulaitis said, "Based on our interviews with over 105 CIOs in the last 30 days, we concluded that CIOs want to hire but are being direct to hold off by management.
 In addition, as part of the 2014 budgeting process they are being 'constrained' in the number of initiatives that they can budget for in the coming year.
 Most of the CIOs we interviewed do not feel they will be able expand staff size over the next 12 months. " In addition Janulaitis says, "Over two thirds of the CIOs interviewed say that the network infrastructure, which many have not been able to update because of budget limitations, they have in place is making it more difficult to implement new technologies without significantly increase costs. " He added, "…they all need larger budgets and staff to deal with this. "

 This chart is not the originally published one, rather it is updated with the current data based on the analysis by Janco Associates, Inc. For the latest IT Employment Data click here.